Emotional Abuse: Not as Obvious as You’d Think

 - The first time S slept more than a few hours, I was told, “she would have always slept through if you had let her.”
 Never mind the fact she would have slept through, and probably died or been brain damaged because of her level of jaundice; never mind the fact the doctors told me I must not let her go more than three hours without feeding.
 I had been deliberately stopping her from sleeping through the night.
 I’m sure he would have an absolute field day with our current sleeping arrangement.

 There were regular displays of his strength: he would hold me down, hug me a little too tight, perform pull-ups and lift weights in front of me.
 There were stories of having been set upon by two or three men, but having managed to fight them all off.
-A story of winning a fight against a couple of men who later notoriously kicked a young lad to death and went to prison.
+A story of winning a fight against a couple of men who were well known locally for having later kicked a young lad to death and gone to prison.
 There was the time I woke in the middle of the night to find myself in a headlock because he was “dreaming he was being attacked.”
-And, of course, there were all the times he hit his children, or told me about having had to hit them.
+And, of course, there were all the times he hit his children, or told me about having “had to” hit them.
 The fact he didn’t worry about his front door having no lock, because nobody would ever dare to come into his house.
 Stories of the times he’d woken up to find he was physically fighting with his wife (note: he was fighting with her, not beating the shit out of her).
 He told me about other times, when he’d had his wife by her neck against the wall, even when she was pregnant.
 I was terrified.
 She had deliberately antagonised him into doing it though; I would be ok if I didn’t deliberately antagonise him.
+One time he boasted to me that he had hit her with a frozen bar of chocolate, in the face, while she was pregnant – because “she started it.”

 I am glad you have been able to speak to someone.
 I know that having a baby at 35 weeks is traumatic enough - and I had a good supportive husband.<br /><br />Quiet scary he sounds like my ex - who did have me up the throat when I was pregnant!
 He *used* to hit me and then when he stopped it was like he was making an *effort* but really it was the emotional abuse, the fear and the power - he didn&